rubyaustralia/melbourne-ruby/README.md

 ### Alcoholic

-RORO now has a drinks sponsor, Marketplacer.
+RORO now has a drinks sponsor, Gleam.io.
 We order the drinks on their behalf (to be delivered the prior afternoon so that they can be refrigerated - they're delivered warm), then forward them the invoice for payment.
 Vendor is [The Wigs Cellar](http://www.thewigscellar.com.au/old/), on Queen St (03 9670 2753).
 At present the drinks order is:

 * 5 cases of beer
 * 1 case of apple cider